Huyenhuynhh/KitchenWizard/README.md

 3. Browse through the list of potential recipes.
 4. Click on a recipe to view more details, or save it for later viewing.

-[Provide more detailed usage guidelines if needed]

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Open a pull request.